niplav/site/range_and_forecasting_accuracy.md

 much compared to the expected range of some predictions on the platform, which might go into the thousands of years).

-This can be seen in the data as well: The median range of metaculus and PredictionBook predictions is only a couple of months, and less than 25% of questions have a range of more than one year:
+This can be seen in the data as well: The median range of Metaculus and PredictionBook predictions is only a couple of months, and less than 25% of questions have a range of more than one year: